 Majuli — the sinking island

 An ongoing documentary project about the island of Majuli.
 More pictures will come.
-If you are interested in the whole story, please write me pm.
+If you are interested in the whole story or would support the completion, please write me pm.

 Majuli is the world’s largest river island lies in the mighty Brahmaputra River, in the state of Assam, North-East India.
 The island has approximately 170.000 inhabitants.
 Every monsoon, the island is under threat due to the extensive soil erosion on its banks.
 In fact, much of the land is under water for months swallowing large chunks of land.
 In the last 100 hundred years the island has been eroded at an unexpected pace.
 By today, slowly but steadily it has been shrinking it from 1,250 square kilometers to one-third of its original size.
 Since 1991, over 35 villages have been washed away.
 Surveys predict that in 20 years from now, Majuli would cease to exist.